Likeness30/StegHub_DevOps-Cloud_Engineering/LAMP_STACK/README.md

 sudo apt install mysql-server
 ```

-Start and enable MariaDB: When prompted, install was confirmed by typing y and then Enter.
+Start and enable Mysql: When prompted, install was confirmed by typing y and then Enter.

 * 2. Enable and verify that mysql is running with the commands below